Physics

 PHGN566.
 MODERN OPTICAL ENGINEERING.
 3.0 Semester Hrs.

 Provides students with a comprehensive working knowledge of optical system design that is sufficient to address optical problems found in their respective disciplines.
 Topics include paraxial optics, imaging, aberration analysis, use of commercial ray tracing and optimazation, diffraction, linear systems and optical transfer functions, detectors, and optical system examples.
-Prerequisite: PHGN462.
 3 hours lecture; 3 semester hours.

 PHGN570.
 FOURIER AND PHYSICAL OPTICS.
 3.0 Semester Hrs.